-- On the Edit System Field screen, click the Add Value button and add a value called ‘New Value’ for the Type field.
+- Select Add Value and add a value called ‘New Value’ for the Type field.
 Then, click the OK button.

 Import Excel File to qTest Manager

-- Re-select the Test Design module in qTest Manager.
-The Test Design root page is displayed.
+- Select Test Design in qTest Manager.
+The Test Design page displays.

-- Click the Import Excel icon, located in the left panel.
+- Select the Import Excel icon, located in the navigation panel.